Poodle Epilepsy Research Focuses On Gene Changes That May Increase Risk

 Dr. Johnson believes mutations in numerous genes are likely to collectively contribute to the increased brain activity that goes beyond a normal threshold and results in epilepsy.
 “This could be due to changes in genes that code for ion channels, neurotransmitter receptors and a variety of other proteins that alter the seizure threshold,” he explains.

-that could affect the function of genes,” says Dr. Johnson.
+“In our study, we are trying to identify DNA variants that could affect the function of genes,” says Dr. Johnson.
 “By comparing the frequency of these variants in epileptic and non-epileptic dogs, we hope to identify genetic risk factors.
 Knowing what gene changes contribute to a dog’s epilepsy may also help us better tailor therapies for that specific case.”

 Instead of the traditional method of searching for linked markers, his team is using a powerful whole-genome sequencing approach that allows them to look for DNA changes in hundreds of epilepsy candidate genes.
 “By using this whole-genome sequencing approach, we hope to lead the identification of the multiple DNA mutations in epileptic dogs that collectively act to affect the function of genes shown to alter the seizure threshold in humans or rodents,” Dr. Johnson says.